Trump's incoming chief of staff is a former lobbyist. She'll face a raft of special interests

 The appointment of a former lobbyist to such an important job “bodes very poorly for what we are about to see from the next Trump administration,” said Craig Holman, himself a registered lobbyist for the government watchdog group Public Citizen.
 “This time around, Trump didn’t even mention ‘draining the swamp.’ … He’s not even pretending.”

-In a statement, Brian Hughes, a spokesman from the Trump transition effort, rejected any suggestion that Wiles’ history as a lobbyist would make her susceptible to pressure.
+In a statement, Brian Hughes, a spokesman from the Trump transition effort, rejected any suggestion that Wiles’ past as a lobbyist would make her susceptible to pressure.

 “Susie Wiles has an undeniable reputation of the highest integrity and steadfast commitment to service both inside and outside government,” Hughes said.
 “She will bring this same integrity and commitment as she serves President Trump in the White House, and that is exactly why she was selected.”